DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Experiments

 Lastly, we apply DriftLite to the protein-ligand co-folding problem~\citep{abramson2024accurate,bryant2024structure}, a central task of structural biology and drug discovery.
 The goal is to generate 3D protein structures and their binding partners (ligands, particularly small molecules) simultaneously and in a mutually dependent manner, given the protein sequence and the ligand identity.
 This problem extends the classical protein folding problem~\citep{jumper2021highly,baek2021accurate} and is crucial for elucidating protein-ligand interactions.
 Despite the recent progress achieved by diffusion models, notably AlphaFold3~\citep{abramson2024accurate}, Protenix~\citep{bytedance2025protenix}, and Boltz-2~\citep{passaro2025boltz}, a persistent challenge is that purely data-driven generative approaches tend to overemphasize global structural similarity while often producing conformations that violate basic physical constraints~\citep{buttenschoen2024posebusters,masters2024deep}.
 Recent studies demonstrated that incorporating physics-based steering potentials can help mitigate this limitation~\citep{passaro2025boltz}.

 We adopt and follow the experimental setup of Boltz-2~\citep{passaro2025boltz}, an open-weight diffusion model, as the base model, and apply VCG-SMC to steer the generation of protein-ligand structures toward physically valid conformations using a physics-based potential as reward.
 We compare our method with two additional baselines: the unsteered model (Base) and Feynman-Kac Steering (FKS)~\citep{singhal2025general}.
 We assess physical validity using the widely adopted PoseBuster V2 benchmark~\citep{buttenschoen2024posebusters}.
 Results are summarized in \cref{tab:boltz_steer}.
+In this task, evaluating the physics-based reward and its gradient adds relatively little overhead.
 VCG-SMC exhibits the strongest performance with fewer or without rule violations, improving the quality of partially valid structures, and increasing the proportion of fully valid ones.
 This underscores its effectiveness in a complex real-world setting.
 An example highlighting these improvements is shown in \cref{fig:boltz_steer}.
 Implementation details are provided in \cref{app:implementation_details}.
+Additional experimental results on the ESS evolution and runtime comparisons are provided in \cref{app:additional_experimental_results_protein_ligand}.